hovel/pybbm/docs/updates.rst

 0.12.4 -> dev

-* You can add last-unread get parameter to the topic url to provide link to last unread post from topic
+* You can add first-unread get parameter to the topic url to provide link to first unread post from topic

 0.12.4 -> 0.12.5
 ----------------